+COM 332 Managing Crisis Communications

+COM 344 Writing and Reporting for the News Media

 COM 400 Co-Op Experience

 COM 402 Co-Op Experience

 COM 499 Communication Ethics

-DSN 121 Digital Publishing
+DSN 121 Basic InDesign

+GMD 105 Video and Audio for Game Design

+MAT 308 Inferential Statistics

-DSN 320 Web Page Design
+SDD 100 Basic Web Design & Development

-MAT 308 Inferential Statistics VMG 307 Streaming Media
+VMG 307 Streaming Media

-Students with transfer credits equivalent to DSN 121 will take DSN 401 instead.
+Students with transfer credits equivalent to DSN 121 will take DSN 251 instead.

 The following courses or their equivalents are pre-requisites for the Communication - Media Communication Concentration completion degree.
-If you have transfer credits that do not include equivalents to the classes below, you are expected to complete them prior to taking the core course for which they are pre-requisites:
+If you have transfer credits that do not include equivalents to the classes below, you are required to complete them, and meet the minimum grade requirement of a C for the ENG and MAT classes, prior to taking the core course for which they are pre-requisites:

-COM 250 Technical Writing (pre-req for COM 314)

-COM 300 Communication Theory (pre-req for COM 332)

-MAT 205 Intro Survey of Math (pre-req for MAT 308)

-BMK 305 Marketing (pre-req for most BMK courses)

-Students that do not have the transfer equivalents for the courses below and need additional classes to meet the 120 credit requirement are strongly encouraged to add the following courses, as needed, to reach 120 credits:
+ENG 121 English Composition I ENG 122 English Composition II ENG 131 Public Speaking COM 250 Technical Writing (pre-req for COM 314) COM 300 Communication Theory (pre-req for COM 332) DSN 210 (pre-req for DSN 251) MAT 205 Intro Survey of Math (pre-req for MAT 308) BMK 305 Marketing (pre-req for most BMK courses) Students who do not have the transfer equivalents for the courses below and need additional classes to meet the 120 credit requirement are strongly encouraged to add the following courses, as needed, to reach 120 credits: